• home-img-wood_v1

 Check out our guide to the best egg laying chickens to find out more details on some of the top breeds

-Caring for your new babies
+Caring for your new baby chicks

 Buying chicks when they’re just a day or two old is the most common thing to do.
 Because of this, the first thing you should do once you’ve purchased a chicken and brought it home is put it under a heat lamp.
 For the first week, the heat needs to be 95 degrees Fahrenheit.
 Then, lower the temperature by five degrees each week because they’ll need less heat as they start to grow feathers.